Therapy in San Francisco for analytical depth and embodied insight with Marla Leigh Caplan, LMFT

 This work is particularly suited for individuals in high-visibility, high-pressure roles who require exceptional discretion in a space where complexity is held rather than simplified.

-I offer confidential psychological consultation in a boutique private practice setting for individuals who carry significant responsibility, visibility, or risk—often in environments where consequences are real, discretion matters, and stress cannot be externalized.
+I offer confidential psychological consultation in a private practice setting for individuals who carry significant responsibility, visibility, or risk—often in environments where consequences are real, discretion matters, and stress cannot be externalized.

 This work is often sought during or after periods of sustained internal strain: following crises, investigations, leadership pressure, or when the cost of holding everything together privately becomes too high.
-Many of the people I work with function exceptionally well outwardly while managing anxiety, dissociation, exhaustion, or addiction quietly and alone.
+Many of the people I work with function exceptionally well outwardly while managing anxiety, depression, or addiction quietly and alone.

 I work with attorneys, senior technology leaders, and founders in public facing roles who require a trusted advisor who knows the whole story.
-I also occasionally support firms on a confidential, referral-based basis when internal pressure is high and existing resources are not sufficient.
+I also occasionally support firms on a confidential, referral basis when internal pressure is high and existing resources are not sufficient.

 The Psychodynamic Process